pcubillos/bibmanager/docs/api.rst

     rows: Integer
        Number of entries to display.
     nmatch: Integer
-       Total number of entries corresponding to querry (not necessarily the number of entries in results).
+       Total number of entries corresponding to query (not necessarily the number of entries in results).
     short: Bool
        Format for author list.
 If True, truncate with 'et al' after